-d.
+Ina.
 Amendment to IAS 1, "Presentation of Financial Statements":

-In January 2020, the IASB issued an amendment to IAS 1, "Presentation of Financial Statements" ("the Amendment") regarding the criteria for determining the classification of liabilities as current or non-current.
+In January 2020, the IASB issued an amendment to IAS 1, "Presentation of Financial Statements" regarding the criteria for determining the classification of liabilities as current or non-current ("the Original Amendment").
+In October 2022, the IASB issued a subsequent amendment ("the Subsequent Amendment").